Skip to content

 The setting will be applied for the selected model.

-Export a Model as Package
+Export a Model as a Package

 To reuse a model in other agents, you can package the model.